-Shelagh has opened ten broadway productions and counting.
-Among them are A Gentleman’s Guide to Love and Murder, South Pacific, Honeymoon in Vegas, Fiddler on the Roof, as well as the upcoming and long-awaited Anastasia, which is soon to open at the Broadhurst Theater in April 2017.
-Since arriving in New York in 2006, she has performed regularly with The Metropolitan Opera Orchestra, The Mostly Mozart Festival, The American Ballet Theater, The American Symphony Orchestra, The Opera Orchestra of New York.
+Shelagh has opened more than one dozen Broadway productions, including Mary Poppins, A Gentleman’s Guide to Love and Murder, South Pacific, Honeymoon in Vegas, Evita, Fiddler on the Roof, Anastasia, Disney’s Frozen, and The Music Man with Hugh Jackman at the Wintergarden Theater, to name a few.
+Since arriving in New York in 2005, she has performed regularly with The Metropolitan Opera Orchestra, The Mostly Mozart Festival, The American Ballet Theater, The American Symphony Orchestra, and The Opera Orchestra of New York.
 She is third horn with the Greenwich Symphony Orchestra and has been principal horn of the Vermont Symphony Orchestra under the artistic direction of Jaime Laredo since 1999.
-During the course of her career, she has been conducted by some of the great musicians of our time; Seiji Ozawa, Simon Rattle, Andre Previn, James Conlon, Gunther Schuller, James DePriest, Robert Spano, Carl St. Clair, John Williams, Marin Alsop, Jaime Laredo, Keith Lockhart, and Placido Domingo, to name a few.
+During the course of her career, Shelagh has been conducted by some of the great musicians of our time; Seiji Ozawa, Simon Rattle, Andre Previn, James Conlon, Gunther Schuller, James DePriest, Robert Spano, Carl St. Clair, John Williams, Marin Alsop, Jaime Laredo, Keith Lockhart, and Placido Domingo, among others.

-Shelagh’s early musical influences include extensive study with the Boston Symphony Orchestra’s Richard Sebring, Toronto Symphony’s principal horn, Neil Deland, and renowned pedagogue and performer Laura Klock.
-She has been a fellow at the Tanglewood Music Center and of The National Repertory Orchestra.
-Shelagh holds a B.A. from Boston College, an M.M. from The University of Massachusetts at Amherst where she was a recipient of the Howard W. Lebow Scholarship, and an Artist Diploma from The New England Conservatory of Music, where she was a Walkenier Scholar.
+Early musical influences include extensive study with the Boston Symphony Orchestra’s Richard Sebring, Toronto Symphony’s principal horn Neil Deland, and renowned pedagogue and performer Laura Klock.
+She has been a fellow at the Tanglewood Music Center and with The National Repertory Orchestra.
+Shelagh holds degrees from Boston College and The University of Massachusetts at Amherst where she was a recipient of the Howard W. Lebow Scholarship.
+She also holds an Artist Diploma from The New England Conservatory of Music, where she was a Walkenier Scholar.
 Shelagh is proud to be a Stephens Horns artist, playing one of the very first horns handcrafted by Stephen Shires.